 Table of Contents

-Pulse Naming Conventions – Azure
+Iterations Naming Conventions – Azure

 Overview

-To ensure seamless tracking of development progress, LinearB’s Pulse automatically associates Git activity (branches, commits, and pull requests) with work items in Azure Boards.
+To ensure seamless tracking of development progress, LinearB’s Iterations automatically associates Git activity (branches, commits, and pull requests) with work items in Azure Boards.
 This association enables teams to maintain clear visibility over their development efforts, ensuring that each piece of work is linked to the correct issue.

-For Pulse to correctly match Git activity to Azure work items, developers should follow a consistent naming convention when creating branches and pull requests (PRs).
+For Iterations to correctly match Git activity to Azure work items, developers should follow a consistent naming convention when creating branches and pull requests (PRs).
 This article outlines the recommended format to use when working with Azure DevOps.

 Branch and PR Naming Conventions